simolus3/drift/README.md

 ```

 ## Migrations
-Sally provides a migration API that can be used to gradually apply schema changes after bumping
+moor provides a migration API that can be used to gradually apply schema changes after bumping
 the `schemaVersion` getter inside the `Database` class.
 To use it, override the `migration`
 getter.
 Here's an example: Let's say you wanted to add a due date to your todo entries:
 ```dart